Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> (visual of Average and Bull's Eye effect) </p> <br>

-<p> Before creating a kriging interpolation model, exploratory data analysis is necessary.
+<p> Before creating a kriging interpolation model, exploratory data analysis is necessary to assess whether a dataset is .
 This includes a number of statistical measures, such as histograms, descriptive statistics, QQplots, semivariograms, and trend analyses for the June 1999 values.  </p> <br>

 <h3> Exploratory Data Analysis </h3> <br>